-4. Allow the mutton to marinate for 2 hours atleast (preferably over night) under refrigeration.
+4. Allow the mutton to marinate for at least 2 hours (preferably over night) under refrigeration.

-5. Once the mutton is ready to cook, then heat oil in a pan, add potato cubes
+5. Once the mutton is ready to cook, then heat oil in a pan, add potato cubes.

 6. Fry the potatoes until golden.
 Then take them out and set it aside for later use.

-9. Once the onions softens, add cinnamon sticks and cumin seeds and cook
+9. Once the onions softens, add cinnamon sticks and cumin seeds and cook.

 10. Fry everything until onions starts picking up golden colour, do not over brown or burn it.

-11. Now, add marinated mutton and saute on high 5-6 minutes until raw small goes off
+11. Now, add marinated mutton and sauté on high 5-6 minutes until raw small goes off.

 Note : You can make it pressure cooker as well to save time.
 Also, make sure, if you are cooking it in pressure cooker, do not add to much water at a time.
 We need to cook it such that not much water is left in cooked mutton.